And Introducing As...

 "Anne, with an 'e'," Buffy said.
 "Still not Kim Possible," she added, scrunching up her nose like she'd smelled something disgusting.

 "Do the curtains match the drapes?" neon girl said with a lear.
 "I say we take the Pet elsewhere and find out."

 "Pet?"
 Buffy asked.
 "And no, but still not a redhead," she said, not phased by the crude comment.
 She'd had worse directed at her.
-Conversations could get fairly crude on a long stakeout, even in an organization like GJ.
+Conversations could get fairly crude on a long stakeout, even in a supposedly upstanding organization like GJ.